Region 1 serves the schools of the Herndon, Langley, Madison, Oakton, and South Lakes pyramids

 Role of Executive Principal

-The executive principal supports the region by providing principals with guidance and coaching and also works closely with assistant principals in the region by facilitating professional development throughout the school year.
+The executive principals, Tony Copeland and Lindsay Trout, support the region by providing principals with guidance and coaching and also works closely with assistant principals in the region by facilitating professional development throughout the school year.